Part I ─The Early Years

 In other words, the early idealism having faded, they had become the official cancer agency of the medical monopoly which would be their focus for years to come.

-For the ASCC, the years spanning from 1913 to 1944 were their growth years in which they felt their way about.
-It wasn’t until 1945, after changing its name to the American Cancer Society, that it began really to grow and surpass all others, becoming one of the wealthiest charities in the world, which together with Sloan Kettering Memorial Hospital, the National Cancer Institute, and the American Medical Association formed our modern medical monopoly.
-After co-opting the FTC and FDA as their enforcement arm they’ve become the most powerful monopoly and lobby in the world, even to this day.
+For the ASCC, the years spanning from 1913 to 1944 were growth years in which they felt their way about.
+It wasn’t until 1945, after changing its name to the American Cancer Society, that it began really to grow and surpass all others, becoming one of the wealthiest charities in the world, which together with Memorial Sloan Kettering Cancer Center [as it is known today], the National Cancer Institute, and the American Medical Association formed our modern medical monopoly.
+After co-opting the FTC and FDA as their enforcement arm, together they’ve become the most powerful monopoly and lobby in the world, even to this day.

 Personally, I find their early years extraordinarily interesting since this was when they established their roots and their methods which would evolve and define their true objectives.
 Ostensibly their original goal was “to disseminate knowledge concerning the symptoms, treatment and prevention of cancer, to investigate conditions under which cancer is found, and to compile statistics in regard thereto. . . .”